 All of my designs are original, and begin in my sketchbook with a pencil and a LOT of erasing.
 Once I have tweaked it and messed with it and erased some more, it is time to move to the second scariest part - tracing my design in pen.
 (Fingers crossed I don't mess this up!)
 Thanks to my favorite Micron pens (05 and 02), my design turns into a black and white sketchbook masterpiece.
 I then pull the design into Adobe Illustrator, where I digitize it and move to the biggest most scariest part - adding color.
 (There are literally MILLIONS of options.)
-After I've gone through a superfluous number of color schemes, I size the files and send them off to my favorite local printer - Harold at Southside Printing on Manchaca.
-He even has a 'Claire' setting on his massive printer, with my favorite paper and everything.
+After I've gone through a superfluous number of color schemes, I size the files and send them off to my favorite local printer - John at Senoda Printing in Maryland.
 From there, it's time to package and frame!

 My cards are also - you guessed it - hand drawn in my sketchbook first.
 They are digitized and colored, just like my prints, and sent off to a magnificent printer in the northeast by the name of Catprint.
 I love them because they have exceptional quality, and they love animals, too.

 Things that led to me becoming a hand letterer, the long story.

 1. My grandfather and father were both traditional calligraphers, so my sister and I were both signed up for traditional calligraphy classes at our local library.
 I was 7.
 And I didn't really get it.
 But I really liked the pens, and the rhythm of copying letters.